lixx5000/Global-deep-learning-regionalization-from-physical-descriptors-to-random-vectors/README.md

  - `--cache_data True` Load the entire training data into memory.
 It needs approximately 50GB of RAM.
  - `--num_workers NUMBER` The number of parallel threads that load and process inputs.
 By default it is 12.
  - `--attri_rand_seed NUMBER` The fixed random seed of the Gaussian generated static vectors (only applied when `--rand_feat_num` is provided)
  - `--use_mse True` If passed, the loss function will be the mean squared error, instead of the basin average NSE loss.
-For the accompany paper, this argument is never activated.
+For the accompanied paper, this argument is never activated.
 # Results struture